rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 Yes, but with the following caveats.
-Although OpenStack Heat documentation claims support for a subset of this format, there are a variety of nuances and underlying compatibility tools that must be run on the service provider&rsquo;s cloud to support that format.
+Although OpenStack Heat documentation claims support for a subset of this format, there are a variety of nuances and underlying compatibility tools that must be run on the service provider's cloud to support that format.
 Rackspace supports the CFN template format and is slowly adding support for individual resources.
 Currently, the server and loadbalancer resources are supported implying that customers can re-use CFN templates with